Cyphs/SteamDeckSTR/README.md

 * [SD card installs](https://github.com/Cyphs/SteamDeckSTR/issues/1) are now detected through Steam's library list, but they're less tested than the internal storage.
 If something doesn't work on an SD card, please report it in that issue.

-* ~~Using the Steam virtual keyboard in Gaming Mode then closing it crashes the game.
-This may prevent you from using the text chat without an external keyboard connected.
-You might also need an external keyboard or remote desktop program at least once to enter a private server's IP address.
-It should be saved in the UI the next time it's launched.~~
+* ~~Using the Steam virtual keyboard in Gaming Mode then closing it crashes the game.~~ Fixed by the latest Skyrim Special Edition update, so the Creations menu workaround is no longer needed.
-  * ~~Apparently, this happens with the game on the Steam Deck in general, not just with Skyrim Together Reborn.
-I've found a temporary solution until there's a real fix.
-Each time you play, open the Creations menu before loading your save and press LB to search.
-Close it, then load your save.
-The virtual keyboard won't crash now until next restart.
-Make sure `SteamDeck=0 %command%` is **removed** from Steam Launch Options or this won't work!
-Video: https://youtu.be/Km5ZJ2fAzC8~~
-  * **Fixed:** the latest Skyrim Special Edition update fixed the virtual keyboard crash on the Steam Deck, so the workaround above is no longer needed.

-* ~~The F3 key for the debug UI overlay does not work.
-This may prevent you from using things like the quest debugger as the Party Leader to advance through bugged quests.~~
-* ~~The F4 key, for revealing other players with the glow effect, similarly does not work in Linux by default.~~
-  * **Fixed:** STR Post-Deploy now adds `SteamGameId=302190` to the Launch Options for Skyrim Special Edition in Steam, which makes F3 and F4 work.
-STR reads F3 and F4 differently than F2, and Proton 10 hides those key presses from every game except a few, so this tells Proton to treat the game like one of them.
-F4 can also be done with the **Reveal Players** button in the F2 menu while connected.
+* ~~The F3 (debug UI) and F4 (reveal players) keys don't work on Linux.~~ Fixed: STR Post-Deploy adds `SteamGameId=302190` to the game's Launch Options in Steam.
+Proton 10 hides those key presses from all but a couple of games, and this makes Proton treat Skyrim like one of them.
+F4 can also be done with the **Reveal Players** button in the F2 menu.
-  * **Other Linux setups (not using these scripts):** if you launch Skyrim Special Edition through Steam with Proton 10 or GE-Proton 10 (with Vortex, Mod Organizer 2 or anything else), add `SteamGameId=302190 %command%` to its Launch Options in Steam (Properties > General).
-If you already have launch options, put `SteamGameId=302190` in front of them, for example `SteamGameId=302190 SteamDeck=0 %command%`.
-If you launch the game outside of Steam (Lutris, Heroic, a script), set the environment variable `SteamGameId=302190` for the game instead (not tested yet).
+  * Other Linux setups (Vortex, Mod Organizer 2 or anything else, launched through Steam with Proton 10 or GE-Proton 10): add `SteamGameId=302190 %command%` to the Launch Options for Skyrim Special Edition.
+If you already have launch options, put it in front, for example `SteamGameId=302190 SteamDeck=0 %command%`.
+  * Heroic, Lutris or anything else using umu-launcher: set the environment variable `GAMEID=umu-302190` instead (umu overwrites SteamGameId).

 ## Uninstall